AbdenourBouziane/AbdenourBouziane/README.md

 - 🎓 I'm a 3rd-year student at the National Higher School of Artificial Intelligence at Sidi Abdellah.
 - 🤖 I'm an AI enthusiast.
-- 📱 I'm a mobile developer using Flutter.
+- 📱 I'm a mobile developer.

 ## About Me